-- This tour, led by Sabrina Hahn, horticulturalist, garden designer and expert gardening commentator on ABC 720 Perth, is a feast of splendid gardens, great monuments and natural landscapes of Morocco. - In Tangier, with the assistance of François Gilles, the UK's most respected importer of Moroccan carpets, spend two days visiting a variety of private gardens and learning about the world of Moroccan interiors.
-François' work has been featured in many publications such as World of Interiors, House & Garden, Sunday Telegraph, and many more. - While based in a charming dar in Taroudant for 6 days, join renowned French landscape designers Arnaud Maurières and Éric Ossart, exploring their garden projects designed for a dry climate. - Explore the work of American landscape architect, Madison Cox, with a visit to Pierre Bergé's Villa Léon L'Africain and Villa Mabrouka in Tangier. - View the stunning garden of Umberto Pasti, a well-known Italian novelist and horticulturalist, whose garden is a 'magical labyrinth of narrow paths, alleyways and walled enclosures'. - Enjoy lunch at the private residence of Christopher Gibbs, a British antique dealer and collector who was also an influential figure in men's fashion and interior design in 1960s London.
-His gorgeous cliff-side compound is set in 14 acres of plush gardens. - In Marrakesh, visit Jardin Majorelle and Bergé's private gardens at Villa Oasis, the palmeraie Jnane Tamsna, and take afternoon tea in the gardens of La Mamounia one of the most famous hotels in the world. - Wander through the UNESCO World Heritage-listed medinas of Fes and Tetouan. - Delight all your senses in Marrakesh's teeming, colourful souqs, with their textiles, jewellery, carpets, carved woodwork, acrobats, snake charmers, letter writers and fortune tellers. - Journey across the pre-Sahara and through huge date palm plantations of verdant oasis river valleys. - Encounter the rich urban architecture of Andalusian mosques and madrasas, and desert mud-brick qasbas and villages. - Cross Morocco's majestic Middle, High and Anti Atlas mountain ranges and past small Berber mountain villages. - Eat fine local food in old palaces whilst listening to exquisite Andalusian music. - Stay in a charming riad in Fes and a 19th-century palace in Marrakesh both lovingly restored by local artisans and located in the medina.
+- This tour, led by John Patrick, horticulturalist, garden designer and presenter on ABC TV's Gardening Australia, is a feast of splendid gardens, great monuments and natural landscapes of Morocco. - In Tangier, with the assistance of François Gilles, the UK's most respected importer of Moroccan carpets, spend two days visiting a variety of private gardens and learning about the world of Moroccan interiors.
+François' work has been featured in many publications such as World of Interiors, House & Garden, Sunday Telegraph, and many more. - While based in a charming dar in Taroudant for 6 days, view the work of French landscape designers Arnaud Maurières and Éric Ossart, exploring their garden projects designed for a dry climate. - Explore the work of American landscape architect, Madison Cox, with a visit to Yves Saint Laurent and Pierre Bergé's gardens of the Villa Mabrouka in Tangier and gardens of the Villa Oasis, in Marrakesh. - Enjoy lunch at the private residence of Christopher Gibbs, a British antique dealer and collector who was also an influential figure in men's fashion and interior design in 1960s London.
+His gorgeous cliff-side compound is set in 14 acres of plush gardens. - In Marrakesh, visit Yves Saint Laurent Museum, Jardin Majorelle and Pierre Bergé's private gardens at Villa Oasis, the Jardin Secret, the palmeraie Jnane Tamsna, and take afternoon tea in the gardens of La Mamounia one of the most famous hotels in the world. - Wander through the UNESCO World Heritage-listed medinas of Fes and Tetouan. - Delight all your senses in Marrakesh's teeming, colourful souqs, with their textiles, jewellery, carpets, carved woodwork, acrobats, snake charmers, letter writers and fortune tellers. - Journey across the pre-Sahara and through huge date palm plantations of verdant oasis river valleys. - Encounter the rich urban architecture of Andalusian mosques and madrasas, and desert mud-brick qasbas and villages. - Cross Morocco's majestic Middle, High and Anti Atlas mountain ranges and past small Berber mountain villages. - Eat fine local food in old palaces whilst listening to exquisite Andalusian music. - Stay in a charming riads in Fes and in Marrakesh lovingly restored by local artisans and located in the medina.